Pages

 It was a long winter, but a very busy one.

 No time = no posts.
-We sold our house in Austin, pulled up stakes, and hove back to the Mid Atlantic, landing softly and squarely in the Blue Ridge Mountains, a mere three miles from the Blue Ridge Parkway.
+We sold our house in Austin, pulled up stakes, and hove back to the Mid Atlantic region, landing softly and squarely in the Blue Ridge Mountains, a mere three miles from the Blue Ridge Parkway.
 Mile marker 44, to be exact.

 The cool thing about buying a house in winter is the joy of unexpected flora that is now your garden and yard.